dartaryan/agenseek/IMPLEMENTATION-STATUS.md

 - ✅ Complete authentication flow (Stories 2.1-2.3, 2.11-2.12)
 - ✅ Complete onboarding wizard (Stories 2.5-2.10)
 - ✅ Full content rendering system with all 14 block types (Stories 3.1-3.10)
-- ✅ Guide catalog with 42+ guides (Story 4.1)
-- ✅ Sample guide content in JSON format (Story 4.2)
-- ✅ Beautiful guide cards (Story 4.3)
-- ✅ Guides library page with filtering (Story 4.4)
+- ✅ Guide library with filtering and sorting (Stories 4.1-4.4)
 - ✅ Full-featured 3-panel guide reader (Story 4.5)
 - ✅ Progress tracking and resume functionality (Story 4.6)
-- ✅ Mark complete with celebration confetti and next guide recommendation (Story 4.7) ✅ **NEW!**
+- ✅ Mark complete with celebration and next guide (Story 4.7)
+- ✅ Breadcrumbs, keyboard navigation, and related guides (Story 4.8) ✅ **NEW!**
-- ✅ Ready for breadcrumbs and navigation enhancements!
+- ✅ Ready to build the dashboard and achievements system!

 ---